-Focused and Checked Out: If you are in labor and you are able to continue texting and staying connected with friends and family or on social media, it is most likely not time to head to the hospital.
+Focused and Checked Out: If you are in labor and you can continue texting and staying connected with friends and family or on social media, it is most likely not time to head to the hospital.
 When things start getting more intense, you will not have the ability and/or brainpower to stay connected.
 You will become focused completely on the task of hand-having a baby.

-Trying to Stop or Slow Labor: If you are unsure of when to go to the hospital, try to see if you can slow or stop your labor.
-If you can, is it definitely not time to go to the hospital.
-You can try doing this by drinking a glass of water, taking a bath or shower, napping, or even going for a walk.
-If you find that your contractions stay the same or become stronger, then you are in labor and it is important for you to watch for the other signs we have talked about.
+- Trying to Stop or Slow Labor: If you are unsure of when to go to the hospital, try to see if you can slow or stop your labor.
+If you can, it definitely not time to go to the hospital.
+You can try drinking a glass of water, taking a bath or shower, napping, or even going for a walk.
+If you find that your contractions stay the same or become stronger, then you are in labor and you need to watch for the other signs we have talked about.

 Long contractions lasting around 90 seconds

 Contractions are getting closer together, around 2-3 minutes apart

 Due to “double peaking” you are not getting a break between contractions